-A four-part series hosted by Canon Michael Barlowe, who assists Bishop Marc Andrus and works closely with him and other staff on the variety of missional, strategic, personnel, financial, and administrative issues that form part of the bishop’s ministry in the diocese and beyond.
+A four-part series hosted by the former Canon Michael Barlowe, who assisted Bishop Marc Andrus and worked closely with him and other staff on the variety of missional, strategic, personnel, financial, and administrative issues that form part of the bishop’s ministry in the diocese and beyond.
 A priest for nearly three decades, Canon Michael has led growing parishes in urban and suburban contexts, and was the founding dean of the Cathedral of St. Paul in Des Moines, Iowa.
 After graduating from Harvard College, he worked on Wall Street before attending the General Theological Seminary in New York.
 He also holds a doctorate from Church Divinity School of the Pacific, where his research was on church planting among young adult populations.

 Invitation / Evangelism with Bishop Marc Andrus